[Report] Workshops on the Application Documents for the JSPS Fellowships AY2017

-We held a Workshop on the Application Documents for the JSPS Fellowships on March 26th, April 16th, and 30th, 2017.
+We held workshops on the application documents for the JSPS fellowships on March 26th, April 16th, and 30th, 2017.

 Here we call those who create application documents “mentees,” and those who support them “mentors.”
 There were 69 participants (i.e., 44 mentees and 25 mentors) throughout the three workshops.